apache/incubator-milagro-dta/README.md

 ## Installation
 Below are instructions on how to build and run the Milagro D-TA either using Docker, or static or dynamic builds for Linux.

-These instructions will build the service with default settings including an embeded IPFS node connected to a Public IPFS network.
-This will get you up and running quickly but will turn your D-TA into a public IPFS relay. **Not recommended for production use!**
+These instructions will build the service with default settings including an embeded IPFS node connected to a private IPFS network and an embedded "Bolt" database.
+This will get you up and running quickly **but is not recommended for production use!**

 ### Docker
 To see Milagro D-TA in action you can run Milagro D-TA in a docker container.
 This is currently the preferred method to build and run the D-TA.
 Tested on Ubuntu 19.04 and MacOS but should run in any Docker environment.